oisdk/team-software-project/backend/README.rst

 Table of Contents
 =================

-- Introduction_
+- `Introduction`_
-- Server-Sent-Events_
+- `Server-Sent Events`_

-.. _Introduction
 Introduction
 ============

 Target Audience of this Document
 --------------------------------

 This document is targeted towards developers interested in contributing to the backend of this software project.
-See the External-Documentation_ section for links to documents relevant to other areas of this project (e.g. frontend).
+See the `External Documentation`_ section for links to documents relevant to other areas of this project (e.g. frontend).

 Scope of this Document
 ----------------------

 This document covers the following backend aspects of the project:
   * Server-sent Events.

-.. _External-Documentation
 External Documentation
 ----------------------

 For developers interested in contributing to the project fronend, see the `frontend README <../frontend/README.md>`_ and `contributing document <./CONTRIBUTING.md>`_ .

-.. _Server-Sent-Events:
 Server-Sent Events
 ==================